 LinkedIn is a more professional social media platform where connections carry great professional importance.
 A platform that requires users to put down their personal information like resume, experience, and qualifications so that people can make connections and find you.
-It also offers opportunities to network with industries experts for first-hand information and exciting new opportunities.
+It also offers opportunities to network with industry experts for first-hand information and exciting new opportunities.

-Scammers have been haunting users on social media platforms (Facebook and Twitter) for years, but users are becoming more aware of social media risks tend to share less personal information on such platforms.
+Scammers have been haunting users on social media platforms (Facebook and Twitter) for years, but users are becoming more aware of social media risks and tend to share less personal information on such platforms.
 The scammers have now moved to stalk users on LinkedIn.
 LinkedIn has grown to become one of the most popular social networks for professionals with over 645 million users from more than 200 countries worldwide.

-Being a professional social platform, most users think that everyone on the platform is a professional therefore users tend to let their guards down making them susceptible to various scams being committed on the platform.
-The only way to keep yourself safe on LinkedIn is to have the knowledge of the types of scams, learn how to identify or watch out for them and protect yourself.
+Being a professional social platform, most users think that everyone on the platform is a professional therefore users tend to let their guard down making them susceptible to various scams being committed on the platform.
+The only way to keep yourself safe on LinkedIn is to have knowledge of the types of scams, learn how to identify or watch out for them and protect yourself.

 Types of LinkedIn scams include but are not limited to:

 SCAM 1.
 FAKE PROFILES

 This scam basically involves someone creating a fake account pretending to be someone they are not professionally e.g. pretending to be someone influential in a well-known organization, example is the different fake profiles of the Group Managing Director of NNPC.

 Fake profiles are the origin of most other LinkedIn scams.

 The aim here is to be part of your network and gain your trust, once the connection is established, they will move on to other types of scams, by either sending you a fake job opportunity, phishing links, or malicious links that will install viruses and malware, spamming.
 To protect yourself from such an attack, you must be savvy enough to identify fake profiles.

 - Check the profile: an incomplete profile normally indicates a fake profile.